— Topics —

 Obese people might get thinner for a while through eating less and exercising more.
 However, it’s a temporary thing, and over the long haul, it’s not that effective.

 With the long periods of hunger caused by restricting meals as in a diet, the intestines improve their absorption ability in order to get the maximum absorption out of a small amount of food.
 If they don’t eat a balanced diet and their diet leans toward some digestible carbohydrates and protein, the intestinal starvation mechanism may occur.
-As a result, the base weight value I defined may go up unknowingly and they’ll find themselves gaining more weight than before.
+As a result, the 'set-poit' for body weight may go up unknowingly and they’ll find themselves gaining more weight than before.
 (The rebound effect).

 exercise to lose weight